 Back home a few hours later, my father wasn’t too happy.
 It seems someone from the school had called to tell him.
 “When something like this happens you come and tell me.
 Not act like a thug at your sister’s school,” he noted.

 After this little adventure no one dared to even be mean to my sister for her remaining three years at school.
-She’s got a wacky brother who carries around a Rambo knife, may have been the impression left; or dare I say, legacy.
+She’s got a wacky brother who carries around a Rambo knife, may have been the impression left; or dare we say, legacy.
 Oh there she comes.
 Smile!
 Smile!

 Sadly, almost a decade later the same boy died in an accident.
 Yeah.
 That was tragic.
 May His Soul Rest In Peace.

-Protective 5-year-old brother with 1-year-old baby sister, 1982.
+Protective 5-year-old brother with a-year-old baby sister, 1982.
 Keyoot. |

 ALSO VIEW: